imalsogreg/RetroProject/awake_dips/outline.md

  * Behavioral state dependence of SWW
  * SWW doesn't rely on sleep deprivation
  * Either SWW is a different phenomenon, or Tononi real local-sleep is more specific than the Tononi paper shows.

+### Future Directions
+ * What other brain areas coordinate with hippocampus during offline processing
+ * What triggers the transition between cortical online and SWW mode?
+ * What is the spatial content of SWW frames?
+As in Ji, is it related to hippocampal content?